-The all new NNT Ransomware Mitigation Kit, included free with every Change Tracker Gen7 deployment: Layered protection against the biggest Cybersecurity threat in 2016
+The all new NNT Ransomware Mitigation Kit, included free with every Change Tracker Gen7 deployment: Layered protection against the biggest Cybersecurity threat

 Right now, Ransomware is the Great White Shark of cyber attacks, the most feared malware of all, and both corporate and home users are running scared.

 And rightly so - Anyone who has had experience with Ransomware, will attest to the agony and disruption.

 But instead of worrying about an attack, what action can be taken to safely venture back into the water and not necessarily “with a bigger Boat”?

 Who should be aware of the Ransomware threat?

 Home User: The home-user community for ransomware has been highly active for a few years now but has escalated in recent months.
 Being given just hours to either pay the ransom or lose permanent access to everything on your personal computer is a stark choice (often enough to precipitate agreement to the extortion).
 What value would you put on all your personal documents, photos, music, etc?